Kung Fu Panda Holiday: Plot

-Following the events of the first film, the Valley of Peace is gearing up for the Winter Festival.
-Master Shifu tasks Po with hosting the Winter Feast at the Jade Palace, an event typically attended by kung fu masters.
-When Po proposes inviting his father, Mr. Ping, Shifu informs him that guests are not permitted at the feast.
-Po insists on having his father cater the event, despite Shifu's rejection of the finest chefs in China Meanwhile, Mr. Ping, who suffers from empty nest syndrome, stays at his restaurant to serve the townspeople who have no other dining options during the Winter Festival, all the while guiding Po to make the right choice.
+A few months after the events of the first film, the Valley of Peace is preparing for the Winter Festival.
+Master Shifu tasks Po with hosting the Winter Feast at the Jade Palace, an event that is attended by the masters of China’s twenty nine kung fu schools.
+After Po and the Furious Five fight a group of bandits, Shifu explains traditional gestures and responsibilities that are involved with the Winter Feast to Po, burdening Po.
+When Po proposes inviting his father, Mr. Ping, Shifu reveals that guests are not allowed to attend.
+Despite understanding that Po wants to spend time with his father, Shifu reminds him that he is now the Dragon Warrior.

-Po tries to cook the feast by himself but he is overwhelmed by various responsibilities that come with it, further complicated by the interference of Wo Hop, a rabbit chef who he had accidentally disgraced.
-A comment from Wo Hop about kung fu being unable to solve everything inspires Po to enlist the Furious Five to complete the preparations for the feast while he has Wo Hop help him in the kitchen.
+When Po is supposed to hire a chef to cater the event, he decides to have his father cater the event, so he rejects the finest chefs in China.
+However, Mr. Ping, who has been suffering from empty nest syndrome, stays at his restaurant to serve the townspeople who have no other dining options during the Winter Festival and advises Po to do the right thing.
+Po tries to cook the feast by himself but he is overwhelmed by various responsibilities that come with it, further complicated by the interference of Wo Hop, a rabbit chef from Heilongjiang who he had accidentally disgraced when he was supposed to hire a chef.
+A comment from Wo Hop about kung fu being unable to solve everything inspires Po to enlist the Five to complete the preparations for the feast while he has Wo Hop help him cook the food.

-After working tirelessly, they finish the preparations.
-When Po sets out to the village to get more flaked jasmine, he gazes in awe at the display of lanterns and decorations on the houses in the neighborhood.
-He pauses morosely when he witnesses the fun of families and friends together.
+When Po sets out to the village to get more flaked jasmine after the preparations are completed, he gazes in awe at the display of lanterns and decorations and he pauses morosely when he witnesses the fun of families and friends together.
 During the feast, he cannot enjoy it as much as he admires the visiting kung fu masters.
-He explains his traditions of having fun with his family, friends and neighbors during the Winter Festival before leaving the feast.
-When Po returns to the noodle shop, Mr. Ping who realized he was being unfair about his son’s responsibilities, apologizes for making his son feel so guilty.
-With this reconciliation, they prepare noodle soup with polished skill.
+He explains his traditions of having fun with his father and his neighbors during the Winter Festival and leaves the Jade Palace, much to Shifu’s horror.
+When Po returns to the noodle shop, Mr. Ping, who realized that he was being unfair about his son’s responsibilities, apologizes for making his son feel guilty.

-Moved by Po's loyalty to his father, the Five and the visiting kung fu masters participate in their festivities.
+With this reconciliation, they cook noodle soup with polished skill.
+Moved by Po's loyalty to his father, the Five and the visiting kung fu masters go to the noodle shop.
 Po restores Wo Hop's honor by giving him the Golden Ladle that was originally intended for the chef who was selected to cook for the feast.
-Shifu who followed the Five and the visiting kung fu masters, realizes that Po did the right thing when he sees the happy time that everyone is having at the noodle shop.
+Shifu, who followed the Five and the visiting kung fu masters, realizes that Po did the right thing when he sees how much fun everyone is having.
 He turns to leave but Po convinces him to join the party.
-Feng, an artist who works at the Jade Palace, paints a picture of them, Mr. Ping, the Five, and Wo Hop.
+Feng, the Jade Palace’s artist, paints a picture of them, Mr. Ping, the Five, and Wo Hop.